juanlavieri/PM_Chatbot/README.md

 * This project was inspired by a passion for project management and a desire to help project managers succeed.
 * Special thanks to the team at OpenAI for creating the GPT3 model and making it available to developers.
+* Special thanks to Gradio team for helping developers all over the world get POC's going super fast '''https://gradio.app/'''.

 **Author**